-(Stand Alone or Embedded in Firefighter/EMSP diploma and EMS Professions diploma)
+(Stand Alone or embedded in EMS Professions diploma)

 The Emergency Medical Technician certificate program prepares students to provide basic emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
 This individual possesses the basic knowledge and skills necessary to provide patient care and transportation.
 Emergency Medical Technicians function as part of a comprehensive EMS response, under medical oversight.
 Emergency Medical Technicians perform interventions with the basic equipment typically found on an ambulance.
 The Emergency Medical Technician is a link from the scene to the emergency health care system.
-Successful completion of the program allows the graduate to take the National Registry of Emergency Medical Technicians eMT certification examination and apply for Georgia licensure as an EMT.
+Successful completion of the program allows the graduate to take the National Registry of Emergency Medical Technicians EMT certification examination and apply for Georgia licensure as an EMT.
 This technical certificate of credit replaces the previous EMB1 "Emergency Medical Technician (Basic)" technical certificate of credit.

-Entrance date: Spring semester
+Entrance date: Spring semester (Day classes only)

 ACCUPLACER NEXT GENERATION - Reading 224 ACCUPLACER- Sentence Skills 60

-Writing 236 Reading Comp.
-55
+Writing 236 Reading Comp 55

-Arithmetic 229 Math 34
+Arithmetic 229 Arithmetic 34

-Healthcare Provider CPR Certification, Physical Exam, Immunization records to include PPD and Covid-19 vaccine, 10 panel drug screen, criminal background checks, and valid Georgia Driver's License may be required based on the requirements for participation in clinical experiences.
+American Heart Association (AHA) Healthcare Provider CPR Certification, Physical Exam, Immunization records to include PPD, 10 panel drug screen, criminal background checks, and valid Georgia Driver's License may be required based on the requirements for participation in clinical experiences.